SamuelBrinker/Repertoire_v6/README.md

 -bd a folder where all blasted files can be stored to

--dc input TRUE if you are clustering a clustered file that does not contain any description, but only a .id.
+-dc Data is a clustered file that does not contain any description, but only a .id.
 Defaults to false

 -b BLASTbindir (i.e. /usr/local/bin)